debridge-finance/dln-taker/README.md

 ```sh
 cp sample.config.ts executor.config.ts
 ```

+> 🔴 Currently, DLN is running on the mainnet prerelease environment.
+You should have received a copy of sample configuration file with overridden defaults.
+If not, please ask for `prerelease-sample.config.ts` file.

 Configure networks to listen to, define rules to filter out orders, set the wallets with the liquidity to fulfill orders with (see the next [section](#configuration)), then launch the executor specifying the name of the configuration file: